Recommend one of these book club suggestions and your book club will get talking and have more fun. Get free printable discussion questions

 I think any of Diane’s books would be great for a book club discussion, she explores important topics in marriage (The Lies We Told), friendship (The Midwife’s Confession) and parenthood (The Secret Life of CeeCee Wilkes) and puts a twist on the issue that makes you doubt your initial instincts on right and wrong.
 In her latest, The Silent Sister, Riley MacPherson is trying to discover the truth about her older sister who committed suicide when she was a baby.
 Read my full review here.

-For a Mom’s or Ladies’ Only Book Club
+Book Club Suggestions For a Moms or Ladies’ Only Book Club

 6. A House for Happy Mothers by Amulya Malladi